anuran-Chakraborty/FlyGoldFinch/README.md

 This is the coding task for Fly Goldfinch.

 ## How to run
-At first install the required packages bu running
+At first install the required packages by running
-`npm install`
+`npm install` from the project root

 Then in order to run the app run
 `npm start`